treveradams/openerp-freeswitch-connector/README.md

  * Click to Dial for customers, events, employees and applicants.
  * "Open calling partner" under Sales.
  * "Open calling applicant" under Human Resources/Recruitment
- * Pop-up on in coming call, when configured.
+ * Pop-up on incoming call, when configured.
 See README.md under patches-for-external for caveats.
 Also, editing may appear to work, but it does not!
  * Looking up Caller ID name by phone number works for Events, CRM,